hanxiaomax/Learncpp_CN/docs/12-7-introduction-to-lambdas-anonymous-functions.md

 Because lambdas with one or more `auto` parameter can potentially work with a wide variety of types, they are called generic lambdas.

-For advanced readers
+!!! info "扩展阅读"

     When used in the context of a lambda, `auto` is just a shorthand for a template parameter.

 Let’s take a look at a generic lambda: